-Most of us have a friend or family member who always seems to be drowning in a swirling pool of chaos.
-Perhaps it is a partner who constantly tries to push your buttons to get you to react, or it’s a sibling who just cannot seem to stay out of trouble.
-Regardless of how many times they have to be told or how many resources out there to help this said individual, he or she will always continue to find ways to keep their world constantly buzzing with unnecessary drama.
+Most of us have a friend or family member who always seems to drown in a swirling pool of chaos.
+Perhaps it is a partner who constantly tries to push your buttons to get you to react, or it’s a sibling who cannot seem to stay out of trouble.
+Maybe it's even yourself, and despite various resources, you continue to find ways to keep your world constantly buzzing with unnecessary drama.

-You may begin to wonder if they just love to create drama in their lives so they will have something to do.
+Do people create drama in their lives so they have something to do?
 This is possible.
-But, it may also go a bit deeper than simply a love of conflict—it may be an addiction.
+But it may also go a bit deeper than simply a love of conflict—it could be a conflict addiction.

 Identifying a Conflict Addict

-The key then to identifying a conflict addict is the pattern and duration of the person’s overpowering desire to engage in conflict.
-What would make someone want to argue in what should be a time of happiness and celebration?
-Let’s find out.
+The key to identifying a conflict addict is the pattern and duration of the person’s overpowering desire to engage in conflict.

 Conflict addiction is fairly unknown to a large majority of the population, but becoming educated on the signs can allow you or someone you know to get help for the constant need to be in a state of chaos.

 Conflict addiction can be just as dangerous as drug addiction because once addicted to conflict, people will intentionally put themselves in dangerous situations to feel the rush.
 People on the other side of the conflict can also be wildly unpredictable.
 They could engage in your conflict in a constructive manner, or they could harm you.

 People with conflict addiction need help before they start a conflict with the wrong person.